What is Tempeh? How to Cook and Use It

-- Mash it with vegan mayonnaise, add some finely diced celery and minced scallion, and use as a sandwich spread or wrap filling
+- Mash it with vegan mayonnaise, add some finely diced celery and minced scallion, and use as a sandwich spread or wrap filling.
+For a sandwich spread or filling, mash tempeh, straight out of the package, to a fine texture and add vegan mayonnaise, mustard, chopped celery, and scallions to make a quick and satisfying spread for sandwiches and crackers.

 Though it might be argued that tempeh is not quite as versatile as tofu, there are many tempting ways to use it.
-Here are some of those you’ll find on VegKitchen:
+Now that we’ve answered the question, what is tempeh? — here are some of those you’ll find on VegKitchen:

 - Tijuana Tempeh